 Emancipation Day on August 1 is a good time to see parties and locals enjoying themselves.
 It marks the day when Queen Victoria proclaimed British Empire slaves free in 1838.
 Expect lots of flag-waving, dressing up, and dancing throughout Jamaica.

 Jamaica celebrates its independence from Britain, which came on August 6, 1962.
 The colors of the Jamaican flag—green, black, and gold—are always noticeable here, but none more so than on this day.
-All towns and resorts put on parties with lots of dancing and eating.
+To celebrate this Jamaica holiday all towns and resorts put on parties with lots of dancing and eating.

 Port Antonio International Marlin Tournament